Dr. Ryan Stewart, DO

 Frequently Asked Questions

 At what age does incontinence typically start?
 Incontinence can occur at any age.
-Many women first notice symptoms after childbirth (20s-30s), while others develop symptoms during perimenopause (40s-50s) or later.
+Many women first notice symptoms after childbirth, while others develop them during perimenopause or later.
 Age alone does not cause incontinence.

 Is it too late to treat incontinence at 70 or 80?
-Absolutely not.
-Effective treatments are available at every age.
-Pelvic floor therapy, medications, and even minimally invasive procedures can significantly improve symptoms for older women.
+No. Pelvic floor therapy, medications, and minimally invasive procedures all work well for older women.
+In a study of Medicare patients over 66, all treatment types showed good results.

 Should I just accept bladder leakage as I get older?
-No. While incontinence becomes more common with age, it's always treatable.
-You deserve to maintain your quality of life regardless of your age.
-A urogynecologist can help you explore your options.
+No. Incontinence becomes more common with age, but it is always treatable.
+A urogynecologist can help you find what works best for you.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy